kapilgarg/kapilgarg.github.io/_posts/2020-08-16-beginner-guide-to-spark.md

 layout: post
 title: "beginner-guide-to-spark"
-date: 2020-08-20
+date: 2020-08-16
 categories: Python apache-spark

 # Your first spark application

 Apache spark is a framework with which you can process huge amount of data with lightening fast speed.
 You can run it on a single node or in a cluster where task is distributed among nodes.
 One of the usage of spark is in ETL process where you extract data from a source, transform as per your needs and then load it to destination for consumption.
 Here I'd like to explain how to write a basic spark application

-## The use case
+Use case
 Suppose you are running an application on AWS which is generating log files in S3 bucket.
 You also have an analytics application which can analyze these log files and produce some meaningful information.
 These files in their raw form are not something that analytics application can consume.
 So We extract this data from S3 Bucket , transform it the way it can be consumed and then load to another location in S3.

 Spark provides native bindings for the Python, Java,  Scala and R. Here I'm using [pyspark](https://spark.apache.org/docs/latest/api/python/index.html) for this article.